 To spread HOPE, Love & the Peace of Christ through a healing hug!

-With all the cost out-of-pocket and pricey, Kathy had the idea of developing a T-shirt to be sold as a fundraiser for her treatment.
+With all the cost out-of-pocket and very pricey, Kathy had the idea of developing a T-shirt to be sold as a fundraiser for her treatment.
 She already owned a T-shirt that said “overcomer” and tested the idea of wearing that shirt at a couple of her doctor visits with other patients in the waiting room.
 She was able to secure eight hugs in one day!
 The one thing she DID know is that everyone sitting in those waiting rooms needed HOPE, and there was a lot of patients everywhere she went!

 In her quiet time, God gave her the idea for the name and logo and told her that this would be much more than just a way to pay for her own treatments.
-This mission is a way to share the HOPE of Christ with others through a conversation and a hug and allow others to become an ambassador for the Hope And Hugs brand.
+This mission is a way to share the HOPE of Christ with others through a conversation and a hug and allow others to become an ambassador for the Hope and Hugs brand.

 Have you been hugged today?
 It might seem like a silly question, but the benefits of hugging can be nearly as beneficial as the benefits of your other healthy habits like exercise, meditation, and more.
 Below are some the proven benefits of reaching out to someone for a warm embrace: